What is mindfulness?

 Even the old-fashioned name for it, “psychoanalysis,” is a tip-off to the reality that therapy is about mindfulness.
 When you analyze something, you examine it methodically.
 You discover or reveal things through detailed examination.

 So, when you enter therapy, you start getting all self-aware.
 You begin to reveal the moments that cause you to do things the way you do them.
-Your automatic process can be stopped.
+Your automatic process can be deconstructed.
 You now have a choice about whether you keep doing things the same way or change them because there’s a better way.

 Contact me now to arrange your free 15-minute phone consultation.